nicolasmetallo/simple-nlp-analysis-with-spacy/README.md

 # Text Analysis using SpaCy Library
-Using [Google Colab](https://colab.research.google.com) to analyze the latest speeches from Mauricio Macri (Argentina's President).
-We will be using [SpaCy](https://spacy.io/) and Python 3.
+Use [Google Colab](https://colab.research.google.com) to analyze the latest speeches from Mauricio Macri, the president of Argentina.
+We will be using [SpaCy](https://spacy.io/) and Python.

 First, clone this repository
 ```